-8 USEFUL TIPS FOR TRAVELING TO MAURITIUS
+13 USEFUL TIPS FOR TRAVELING TO MAURITIUS

-Home » The world » 8 USEFUL TIPS FOR TRAVELING TO MAURITIUS
+Home » The world » 13 USEFUL TIPS FOR TRAVELING TO MAURITIUS

-When you think of Mauritius, you probably picture paradise beaches, palm trees, luxury resorts and honeymoons.
-But is it possible to afford a trip to this fantastic island without going on an organised tour?
-The answer is yes.
+But is it possible to afford a trip to this fantastic island without necessarily having to opt for an organized tour?
+The answer is YES!

-8 tips for traveling to Mauritius
+13 tips for organizing a DIY trip to Mauritius

 Not usually opting for luxury resorts, Mauritius had never been a destination we had considered for a low-cost, itinerant trip.
 However, doing some research, we realised that our perception was wrong.

 So, after careful planning, we booked a 10-day trip to discover this paradise.
 In this article, we will share useful information and tips for traveling to Mauritius, organize your DIY trip and give you answers to the classic questions “Mauritius when to go?” or “How to get to Mauritius?” or “Mauritius where to sleep?”.
-Let’s check our list “8 Mauritius tips and advice”!

-8 tips for Mauritius: Some facts about the island
+Some facts about the island

 Mauritius is an island located in the Indian Ocean, east of Madagascar, and is a single island, not a group of islands (it’s one island so stop saying ‘I’m going to Mauritius islands’!).
 It became a republic in the late 1960s, after having been a British colony and having spent several periods under the control of France and Holland.
 In addition, the island has a history of immigration from countries such as India, which is reflected in the Mauritian Creole language, a fusion of several languages, and the variety of ethnic groups that coexist here.